anira-project/anira/docs/sphinx/usage.rst

   :cpp:class:`anira::Engine` of :doc:`custom_backends`) gets its entries through the string
   overloads: ``add_model_path("de.tu-berlin.coreml", path)``, ``add_model_bytes(id, bytes)``
-  and ``default_engine("de.tu-berlin.coreml")``. anira never opens such an entry's path: the engine's ``prepare`` does, and binds the tensors itself from the names the record carries (the plan report says ``ANIRA_BINDING_ENGINE`` for its slots).
+  and ``default_engine("de.tu-berlin.coreml")``. anira never opens such an entry's path: the engine's ``load`` does, and binds the tensors itself from the names the record carries (the plan report says ``ANIRA_BINDING_ENGINE`` for its slots).
 An entry whose id no registration on the pipeline serves is ``ANIRA_ERROR_NOT_SUPPORTED`` at ``anira_handler_create``, naming the id; ``anira.v2.custom``, the 2.x ``CUSTOM`` backend,